Molrn/animal-image-ontology/README.md

 - The intermediate predicted dataset generates some noise
 - As there are very few animal classes in the POC dataset, most of the features only are applied to one animal.
 Therefore, training a model on this feature is pretty similar to training a model directly on the labels.
 With that few features, there is no way the model could understand what each feature actually represents.

-There are a lot of ways to improve this model.
+There are many ways to improve this model.
 - As mentioned earlier, a model based on the entire ontology would most likely have better performances.
-- Having more detailed, more precise, more linked features would help the model understand the similarities and differences of each animal.
+- Having more detailed, more precise, more linked features would help the model understand the similarities and differences between animals.
 - The extraction of numerical features from the images could be improved.
 - Other models than the MCP might prove to be more efficient.

 This project provides a template pipeline in which steps can easily be modified and improved.
 The tools and data it contains would make it easier to look for the best image recognition model.